Anthony Pereira

-Anthony Pereira (born 9 April 1982 in Navelim, Goa) is a former Indian professional footballer, who represented the India national football team on 29 occasions between 2009 and 2012.
+Anthony Pereira (born 9 April 1982) is a former Indian professional footballer, who represented the India national football team on 29 occasions between 2009 and 2012.

 Club career

 Anthony started his football career in Vasco S.C.
 After 2 seasons, he moved to Dempo S.C. where his football career flourished under the coaching of Armando Colaco.
 During his 7-year stint at the club, Dempo S.C. won the I-League 4 times.

 International career

 On 22 August 2012, Pereira scored a goal in 84th minute against Syria coming as a second-half substitute in the Nehru Cup where India won 2–1.